socketsupply/sockets.sh/src/docs/faq.md

 Socket is a foundational building block that we believe can help usher in a new age of the web, one that puts users first.
-One that blurs the lines between websites and apps, and puts all those amazing experiences right on user's devices for them to use instantly, no matter where they are or what kind of internet connection they have (or not!).
+One that blurs the lines between websites and apps, and puts all those amazing experiences right on users' devices for them to use instantly, no matter where they are or what kind of internet connection they have (or not!).
 One that defaults to a local-first (or even local-only!) model that ***protects users' information by default***.